 Dedication: I would like to dedicate this essay to Panther and Siah (means black, in Farsi).
 They are two male black tomcats whose names taken together mean "black panther," who live with me in La Casa de Los Gatos.
 Their friendship enriches my life in ways few humans ever have.

-Acknowledgment: I am deeply grateful to Fred Murphy who read a draft of this essay and made valuable suggestions for the improvement of the text as well as corrected my grammar.
-He also directed me to the Hegel’s text as the source for his well-known philosophical proposition that “The truth is in the whole.”
+Acknowledgment: I am deeply grateful to Fred Murphy who read a number of my earlier essays in draft form and an early draft of this essay and made valuable suggestions for the improvement of the text as well as corrected my grammar.

 Barton, Dominic, Yougang Chen, and Amy Jin.
 “Mapping China’s Middle Class.”
 McKinsey Quarterly.
 June 2013.